Nightingale

 Getting Started

-Download the latest release for your platform from the Releases page and run the binary.
+Download the latest version from the Releases page.

 Supported video formats: .mp4, .mkv, .avi, .webm, .mov, .m4v.